 The first and most obvious includes technology advances that have made it possible for anyone to create a freelance career.
 Between cloud computing that puts software and information into the hands of everyone and social networks where people can connect for collaborative efforts, there are no limits to the types of freelance ideas that are out there.
 More people work from mobile devices, like laptops and tablet computers and cell phones.
 It’s common to see droves of freelancers working on their laptops in every coffee shop or outside in the fresh air of a public park.

 Many freelancers work from comfortable home offices where they can juggle the responsibilities of both personal life and career.

-During the recessionary period which hit the world hard in 2007-2010, millions of workers were displaced from their former careers.
-The unemployment rate, which formerly sat around 5 percent, doubled to over 10 percent by October 2009, based on data from the U.S. Bureau of Labor.
+During the recessionary period which hit the world hard in 2007 through 2010, millions of workers were displaced from their former careers.
+The unemployment rate, which formerly sat around 5%, doubled to over 10% by October 2009, based on data from the U.S. Bureau of Labor.
 With so many people out of work for extended periods of time, many turned to freelance work to make ends meet and have continued to do so successfully.

 Employee Benefits Available for 1099 Freelancers